aimldl/jupyter_book/CONFIGURE.md

 branch 'main' set up to track 'origin/main'.
 (jupyter-book) aimldl@tkim-glinux:~/github/aimldl/llm-benchmarks-asian-languages$
 ```
+### 3-2.
+Publish the HTML version of your book using the `ghp-import` package
 After your source files are on GitHub, you can publish the HTML version of your book using the `ghp-import` package.

 First, you may need to install it:

 ```Bash
 pip install ghp-import